teeedubb/teeedubb-xbmc-repo/plugin.hyper.launcher.systems.artwork/README.txt

 Poster:
 Select 2:3 background (GIMP can use that ratio for selections) Scale image to 666x1000
+Convert image to grayscale then back to colour.
+Create new layer.
 Paste logo in center and strech layer to 636w.
 Export as PNG/JPG